What is Tensor flow?

 - Intel: Intel uses Tensorflow for various use cases, such as image recognition, natural language processing, and speech recognition.

-How does TensorFlow work?
+How does TensorFlow Work?

-Tensorflow uses a data flow graph to represent the computation in a machine learning model.
 The graph consists of nodes and edges, where nodes represent mathematical operations and edges represent the flow of data.
 Here's a high-level overview of how Tensorflow works:

 Tensorflow Workflow